apache/dolphinscheduler-website/docs/en-us/1.3.6/user_doc/docker-deployment.md

 In this way, you need to install [docker-compose](https://docs.docker.com/compose/) as a prerequisite, please install it yourself according to the rich docker-compose installation guidance on the Internet

+For Windows 10, you can install [Docker Desktop](https://docs.docker.com/docker-for-windows/install/).
+For Windows 7, 8 and 8.1, you can install [Docker Toolbox](https://github.com/docker/toolbox)

+#### 0. Requirements

+For Mac user, please configure memory not less than 4GB (Click `Docker Desktop -> Preferences -> Resources -> Memory`)

+For Windows Docker Toolbox user, three items need to be configured:

+ - Ensure that **hardware virtualization** is enabled which may need to set the BIOS
+ - Configure memory not less than 4G
+   - Open **Oracle VirtualBox Manager**, if you double-click **Docker Quickstart Terminal** and successfully run Docker Toolbox, you will see a Virtual Machine named `default`
+   - Click `Settings -> System -> Motherboard -> Base Memory`
+ - Configure port forwarding
+   - Click `Settings -> Network -> Advanced -> Port Forwarding -> Add`
+   - `Name`, `Host Port` and `Guest Port` all fill in `12345`, regardless of `Host IP` and `Guest IP`

 #### 1. Download the Source Code Package

 Please download the latest version of the source code package, download address: [download](/en-us/download/download.html)